Traynor (surname)

-Traynor is an English and Irish surname found throughout the world.
+Traynor is an English and Irish surname found throughout the Anglosphere.

 The surname is most prevalent in the United States with 5,143 people bearing the surname, followed by England with 3,548 people, Ireland with 2,148 people, Scotland with 1,567 people, Australia with 1,251 people and Canada with 1,176 people.
 In Northern Ireland, 692 people bear the surname making it the 546th most common surname in the country.

 Origins in England

 The surname may descend from the Old English word "trayne" which means to trap or snare and may have been the name for a hunter.
 The name was recorded in the 13th century on tax records in County Durham and in Yorkshire as well.
 Yorkshire was probably one of the first strongholds for the English family branch.
 Early examples of the surname in England is Robert Treiner found in County Durham's tax records in the year 1243, Ann Traner from marriage records found in the year 1604 and Robertus Trainer found on Yorkshire poll tax records in 1379.

 Another possible origin of the surname may be that it may have been given to horse trainers in medieval England.
 The name remains common mostly in Northern England, particularly in Yorkshire and Durham.
 The surname is also quite common in North West England as well, with high populations in Cheshire, Lancashire, Merseyside and Greater Manchester.